danielberkompas/danielberkompas.github.io/_posts/2015-07-03-encrypting-data-with-ecto.md

   - security
 ---

+**Editor's Note: This post has been substantially updated since [it was first posted][original-post].
+A much stronger crypto implementation has been used and the code has been reworked to be cleaner and more efficient.**

 In the future, as privacy becomes more and more of an issue, we're going to be encrypting a lot more of the data we store on the web.
 With that in mind, I thought it would be a good idea to figure out a good way to integrate data